iambrijeshtoo/JavaScript/6_operators/10_typeof/typeof_table.md

 - For arrays, use `isArray`.
 - For Dates, Sets, and Maps, use `instanceof` to confirm their specific type.
 - For general object checks (including specialized objects), use `typeof value === 'object'` with caution, as it might include unexpected values.

-**General Recommendation:**

-It's often better to understand the expected data types in your code and use them appropriately instead of relying solely on type checks.
-However, these methods can be helpful for debugging and ensuring data integrity in your JavaScript programs.